talhamuneer-exe/simple-typescript-starter-template-2024/README.md

-# 🧰 Simple TypeScript Starter | 2023
+# 🧰 Simple TypeScript Starter | 2024

-> We talk about a lot of **advanced Node.js and TypeScript** concepts on [the blog](https://khalilstemmler.com), particularly focused around Domain-Driven Design and large-scale enterprise application patterns.
-However, I received a few emails from readers that were interested in seeing what a basic TypeScript starter project looks like.
-So I've put together just that.
+> A blog is soon coming on [my website](https://codedcoffee.com.pk).
+This template is particularly focused around Domain-Driven Design and large-scale enterprise application patterns.
+Hope you find it useful in your future projects.

 ### Features

 - Minimal
-- TypeScript v4
+- TypeScript v5
 - Testing with Jest
 - Linting with Eslint and Prettier
 - Pre-commit hooks with Husky
 - VS Code debugger scripts
+- Nodemon integrated
+- Updated every month
+- Sequelize ORM integration
+- Easier error handling
-- Local development with Nodemon
+- Validation with joi
+- Awesome response template for managing logs
+- Winston integrated
+- Support for multiple environments

 ### Scripts

 #### `npm run start:dev`

-Starts the application in development using `nodemon` and `ts-node` to do hot reloading.
+Starts the application in development using `nodemon` and `rimraf` to do hot reloading.

+#### `npm run start:qa`

+Starts the application in qa (UAT) using `nodemon` and `rimraf` to do hot reloading.

+#### `npm run start:prod`

+Starts the application in production using `nodemon` and `rimraf` to do hot reloading.

+#### `npm run start:local`

+Starts the application in local using `nodemon` and `rimraf` to do hot reloading.

 #### `npm run start`